 The Review was announced in June 2019 and commenced in February 2020 after the final Terms of Reference were approved by the Government.
 The Review was paused in March due to COVID-19.
 The Premier's Economic and Social Recovery Advisory Council recommended in its interim report that the State Service Review be progressed as a priority.
 The lessons and challenges presented by COVID-19 highlight the need for a well-functioning and efficient public service that is well-prepared to respond to similar challenges in the future.
 COVID-19 has changed how Tasmanians live and work and a Review of the State Service is timely to ensure its structures and practices are appropriate to support Tasmanians.

 Dr Ian Watt AC will lead the Review.
 Dr Watt is a highly experienced former senior public servant with the Australian Government.
 Dr Watt will report to the Premier and Treasurer on his findings.

-A six to eight member Reference Group will be established to provide advice, community views and industry best practice to inform Dr Watt’s deliberations.
-It will comprise members with public and private sector experience, together with a representative from public sector unions and the not-for-profit sector.
-Members will be appointed by the Premier.
+A Reference Group has been appointed by the Premier to provide advice, community views and industry best practice to inform Dr Watt’s deliberations.
+It comprises members with public and private sector experience, together with a representative from public sector unions and the not-for-profit sector.

-A project team will be established in the Department of Premier and Cabinet to support the review.
+A Project Team in the Department of Premier and Cabinet supports the Review.

 The Review will focus primarily on the governing framework of the Tasmanian State Service.
-The intended scope of the Review is set out in the draft Terms of Reference.
+The scope of the Review is set out in the Terms of Reference.

 The following is not included in the review:

-A final report will be provided to the Government by the end of 2020.
+An initial report will be provided to the Premier and Treasurer by the end of October 2020, with a final report due to the Government by the end of March 2021.
 The Government will then consider the findings and recommendations of the Review and determine what will happen next.